Entra Sync

 If you want new users to be added to the destination system, make sure to check “Add Individual If Unmatched”.

-A Note About Azure Active Directory Mail-Enabled Groups
+A Note About Entra Mail-Enabled Groups

 If you configure a group in this way, you will also receive a warning about the group configuration in your group sync list.